 Some humor makes us laugh and cringe simultaneously.
 Disasters and gruesome celebrity deaths usually give rise to at least one groaner, and though we know we shouldn’t be laughing, it’s as if our bodies betray us (though there’s a part of me that always feels a little dirty afterward).
 But there are some lines that we seem to agree on some level shouldn’t be crossed, and when they are, nearly everyone in the room shuffles their feet and coughs uncomfortably.
 Race is one of these, in what I like to think of as the more enlightened circles.
-Homophobia is another.
+Homophobia and transphobia are also not considered acceptable.
 And there are things that it doesn’t even occur to most of us to joke about, like Hiroshima or hate crimes.
 That’s because these are violent, horrifying acts and events that we recognize as worthy of some gravity.
 Rape should, in my opinion, be among those.

 But that’s only part of the problem.

 Two things happen when people make rape jokes and analogies: one is that they can help reinforce a culture in which rape is somehow acceptable.
 Because I can’t say it any better myself, Wikipedia offers this:

 Rape culture is a term which originated in women’s studies and feminist theory, describing a culture in which rape and sexual violence against women are common and in which prevalent attitudes, norms, practices, and media condone, normalize, excuse, or tolerate sexual violence against women.
 Examples of behaviors commonly associated with rape culture include victim blaming, sexual objectification and rape apologism.
 Use of the term has recently become more common.